Hossein Eslambolchi

+Eslambolchi at the Web 2.0 Conference in 2005.

-Hossein Eslambolchi is an Iranian-American businessman.
-He is known for his prominent role in AT&T where he was global chief technology and information officer beginning in 2005.
-He first joined AT&T Bell Laboratories in 1986 and became an officer of the company in 2003.
-He left AT&T soon after its takeover by SBC in 2006.
-Eslambolchi developed the beam forming used in 5G mobile systems and worked on ultrasound technology.
-He is currently a venture partner at Cloudscale Capital Partners and chairman and CEO of 2020 Venture Partner.
+Hossein Eslambolchi (born September 1957) is an Iranian-American businessman.

+Eslambolchi is known for his prominent role in AT&T where he was global chief technology and information officer beginning in 2005.
+He developed the beamforming used in 5G mobile systems and worked on ultrasound technology.

+Early life and career

+Education

+Eslambolchi graduated with highest honors from the University of California, San Diego, earning BS, MS, Ph.D., and a postdoctorate in Applied Physics.

-AT&T years
+Work at AT&T

-Eslambolchi joined AT&T Bell Laboratories in 1986 and was soon appointed global Chief Technology Officer, Global Chief Information Officer, President and CEO of AT&T Labs, President & CEO of AT&T Global Network Services, and was a 16B officer of the company beginning in 2001.
-He also served as a member of AT&T's governing Executive Committee.
-He left AT&T soon after its merger with SBC in January 2006.
+Eslambolchi joined AT&T Bell Laboratories in 1986.
+He was soon appointed global Chief Technology Officer, Global Chief Information Officer, President and CEO of AT&T Labs, President & CEO of AT&T Global Network Services.
+Beginning in 2001, he became a Section 16(b) Officer of the company.
+Eslambolchi also served as a member of AT&T's governing Executive Committee.
+He left AT&T soon after its merger with SBC Communications in January 2006.

-Eslambolchi served as Chief Technology Officer and advised AT&T's leadership on its corporate strategy from 2001 to 2005.
-He advocated an MPLS architecture based on Ethernet that would allow all services to run on IP and work together with connectivity to any device through location-based services.
+As Chief Technology Officer, Eslambolchi advised AT&T's leadership on its corporate strategy from 2001 to 2005.
+He advocated an MPLS architecture based on Ethernet allowing all services to run on IP and work together with connectivity to any device through location-based services.

-In addition to serving as CTO of AT&T, Eslambolchi was president of AT&T's Global Networking Technology Services, President and CEO of AT&T Labs & Chief Information Officer.
-He oversaw the development of an IP/MPLS network that succeeded AT&T's legacy voice and data networks.
-Eslambolchi designed the Service Over IP architecture that allowed legacy services to migrate over to new architecture.
+As President and CEO of AT&T Labs & Chief Information Officer, Eslambolchi oversaw the development of an IP/MPLS network to succeed AT&T's legacy voice and data networks.
+He designed the Service Over IP architecture to migrate these legacy services over to new architecture.

-As President of Global Network Services, Eslambolchi oversaw AT&T's global network and its Global Network Operations Center (GNOC), of which he was the primary engineer.
+As President of Global Network Services, Eslambolchi was responsible for AT&T's global network and Global Network Operations Center (GNOC), of which he was the primary engineer.

-As Chief Information and Investment Officer, implemented a Concept of One and Concept of Zero business processes.
+As Chief Information and Investment Officer, he implemented "Concept of One" and "Concept of Zero" business processes.
 While moving AT&T's legacy networks onto an IP/MPLS platform, he also directed the convergence of the operating support and customer service systems underlying the network.

+Continued service

+From 2010 through 2013, Eslambolchi served on the board of directors for Clearwire.
+He served on the board of trustees for SUSMA and as technical advisor to the University of California's School of Engineering, where he started the CNS Center for bringing together various computing and engineering fields.